Mukesh0996/tenor/README.md

 ### `Available Custom Hooks`

-[`useFetch`]() - This Custom Hook us used to make HTTP requests to the Tenor server and returns the response to the respextive component.
-This hook takes the first argument as the API URL.
-This hook is responsible for maintaining the app wide loading state.
+[`useFetch`](https://github.com/Mukesh0996/tenor/blob/main/src/Hooks/useFetch.js) - This Custom Hook makes HTTP requests to the Tenor server and delivers the response to the relevant component.
+It accepts the API URL as the first argument and optionally appends query parameters to the Tenor API URL as the second argument.
+This Hook also manages the app-wide loading state.

 ---